 Wide field linear polarization imaging will be limited by the instrumental polarization beam.
-For a snapshot observation, the spurious linear polarization (after the standard polarization correction for the on-axis polarization response is applied) is < 1% at angles less than $\lambda/4D$ radians (D is the antenna diameter), is 1 - 3% at $\lambda/2D$ , and increases sharply beyond this, reaching 10% at $3\lambda/4D$ .
+For a snapshot observation, the spurious linear polarization (after the standard polarization correction for the on-axis polarization response is applied) is < 1% at angles less than $\lambda/4D$ radians (D is the antenna diameter), is 1-3% at $\lambda/2D$, and increases sharply beyond this, reaching 10% at $3\lambda/4D$.
 Since the instrumental polarization response is directed radially and rotates with parallactic angle, the spurious polarization will tend to average down for long integrations.
 However, if the object being observed is very bright, and has a low degree of linear polarization, errors in the polarization calibration will cause flux to be scattered across the polarization image, limiting the polarization dynamic range.

 Ionospheric Faraday rotation is always present at 20 and 90 cm.
-The typical daily maximum rotation measure under quiet solar conditions is 1 or 2 radians/meter, so the ionospherically-induced rotation of the plane of polarization at these bands is not excessive - 5 degrees at 20cm, and perhaps 90 degrees at 90cm.
+The typical daily maximum rotation measure under quiet solar conditions is 1 or 2 radians/m2, so the ionospherically-induced rotation of the plane of polarization at these bands is not excessive - 5 degrees at 20cm, and perhaps 90 degrees at 90cm.
 However, under active conditions, this rotation can be many times larger, such that accurate polarimetry is impossible at 20cm.

-The approximate correction scheme available within the AIPS task FARAD cannot be recommended - it employs an overly-simple uniform ionospheric model and requires TEC (Total Electron Content) data in a format which has not been available for the last four years.
-A promising new method employing GPS satellites and a more sophisticated model is being developed, and should be generally available by early 1998.
+The approximate correction scheme available within the AIPS task FARAD cannot be recommended - it employs an overly-simple uniform ionospheric model and requires TEC (Total Electron Content) data in a format which has not been available for the last five years.
+A promising new method employing GPS satellites and a more sophisticated model is being developed, and should be generally available by early 1999.
+Test programs running under AIPS and data from local GPS receivers are available for observers.
+Contact Rick Perley or Chris Flatters for advice.

 Circular polarization measurements are limited by the beam squint - the RCP and LCP primary beams are separated by 6 percent of the beamwidth along the axis perpendicular to the azimuth of the secondary focus feed position.
 Since circular polarization is determined from the difference between RCP and LCP signals, there results an appreciable error in all measurements of circular polarization off the pointing axis.
-The effect is large - the apparent circular polarization is ~10% at $\lambda/4D$ , and ~20% at $\lambda/2D$ .
+The effect is large - the apparent circular polarization is $\sim 10\%$ at $\lambda/4D$, and $\sim 20\%$ at $\lambda/2D$.
 This false circular polarization is antisymmetric with respect to the center of the antenna beam, so 12-hour observations should partially cancel out the effect - however, even so, the residual apparent circular polarization is probably only accurate to a few percent.